ritazaarour/LoL-GameTimePrediction/index.md

 <img src="regional_recall_gap_by_position.png" alt="Regional Recall Gap by Position" width="700">

-### Hypothesis Test for Regional Fairness
+#### Permutation Test for Regional Fairness

-To determine whether these differences are statistically significant, we conducted a hypothesis test.
+To evaluate whether our model performs equally across regions, we conducted a permutation test comparing Macro Recall.

+**Hypothesis Framework**

-* **Null Hypothesis:** The Accuracy of our model is consistent across regions.
+* **Null Hypothesis (H₀):** The model is fair across regions.
+Any observed differences in Macro Recall are due to random variation.
-* **Alternative Hypothesis:** The accuracy of our model is inconsistent for at least one region.
+* **Alternative Hypothesis (H₁):** The model is not fair.
+At least one region has systematically different Macro Recall.
-* **Test-Statistic:** **Chi-Square Statistic**, Accuracy by region
+* **Test Statistic:** Difference between the maximum and minimum regional Macro Recall.
 * **Significance Level:** α = 0.05

-Chi-square statistic: 765.77; p-value: 0.00
+* **Method:** 1000 permutations of region labels while keeping model predictions fixed.

+**Results**

+* Observed Recall Gap: 0.128
+* Permutation p-value: < 0.001

-The p-value is below 0.05, indicating that we should reject the null hypothesis and conclude that accuracy differs by region.
+The observed recall gap of approximately 12.8 percentage points was larger than all values generated under permutation.
+Since the p-value is below 0.05, we reject the null hypothesis.

-* **Null Hypothesis:** The Accuracy of our model is consistent across regions for the Mid position in particular.
-* **Alternative Hypothesis:** The accuracy of our model is inconsistent at predicting the Mid position for at least one region.
-* **Test-Statistic:** **Chi-Square Statistic**, Accuracy by region for the Mid position
-* **Significance Level:** α = 0.05

-Mid Recall Chi-square: 523.38; Mid Recall p-value: 0.00

-Both p-values are well below a threshold of 0.05, so we reject both null hypotheses.
-This means that there is a difference in model performance by region and we reject the null hypothsis.
-We also see a signficant difference in predictions for the Mid position, so we reject that null hypothesis and conclude that our model performs differently across regions for the Mid position.

-#### Fairness Conclusion
-Although overall regional performance disparities exist, the fairness issue is highly concentrated in the Mid role, which exhibits a recall disparity of 36.8 percentage points across regions.
-In contrast, Jungle and Support are relatively stable, suggesting that the model’s fairness issues are role-specific rather than universally distributed.
-The differences in overall recall and recall for the Mid position are statistically significant.
+> We conclude that model performance differs significantly across regions.

+Because the model itself was not retrained during permutation and only region labels were shuffled, this result reflects a genuine disparity in predictive performance rather than random variation.

+**Fairness Conclusion**

+Overall, our permutation test provides strong evidence that the model’s predictive performance is not uniform across regions.
+The observed Macro Recall gap of approximately 12.8 percentage points is substantially larger than what would be expected under random variation (p < 0.001), indicating statistically significant disparities in how well the model identifies player positions across different regional contexts.
+While overall accuracy remains high, this analysis shows that performance differences are concentrated in specific regions and roles rather than evenly distributed.
+Importantly, these results do not imply intentional bias, but instead highlight that regional playstyle differences and underlying statistical distributions may affect how well the model generalizes.
+Recognizing these disparities is essential for interpreting our classifier responsibly and for guiding future improvements aimed at achieving more equitable performance across groups.

 ---